andrewdempsey2018/ICPlane/README.md

 A collection of three software modules that allow the user to control a model airplane without traditional RxTx hardware.

+* Use this software at your own risk, please read this document carefully before use *

 by Andrew Dempsey

 Uses ServoBlaster by Richard Hirst please see: